-It was a snow day and school was closed.
-Jack Frost walked on a picket fence, pleased with his wintery work he had done to the place and snow still continued to fall from the cloud covered sky.
+Jack Frost walked on a picket fence, pleased with his wintery work he had done to the place.
+Snow still continued to fall from the cloud covered sky.
 The white, cold particles touched the ground, creating a thick blanket as they layered up.

 Just as the girl was about to skip to the playground down the street, her grandmother stopped her.
 Neither of them noticed Jack Frost striding gracefully on the picket fence, his staff over his shoulders.
 He watched the girl and her grandmother talking.